AGES-UARK/2dfft_utils/docs/user_guide.rst

 ----------------

- Use misc/get_center.py.

-	2) Now, back to DS9: Find the radial extent of the disk structure in your image.

-		i) Click on the approximate center of the image.
-You should see a circle appear.
-You can change the color, shape, and other properties under "Region..." ii) Click inside the circle, and 4 small squares should appear at each corner of the circle.
-Click on one of those squares, and drag it until the circle encloses the disk structure. iii) If you're having trouble finding the edge of the disk, change the scale to logarithmic or histogram. iv) Recenter & fine-tune the size of the circle to find the radius of the disk.
-Click on "Region > Get Information...", and edit the entry for the center using the coordinates you settled on using imcntr.
-After resizing the circle, take note of the radius, rounding up or down to the nearest pixel, and add one pixel to this quantity.
-Record the final radius.

-		***NOTE*** If you wish to automate this process, you may use the IRAF process ellipse or write your own script (Pyraf modules in Python, or FITSIO in C/C++/Fortran, etc.) to find the radial extent of the galaxy in each image.

-		***NOTE*** If you wish to use the output from this process to automate the next step (cropping) in Python/Pyraf (such as with auto_crop_fits.py), save your radii as a list in a text file.

 3) Save a cropped copy of the image with IRAF/Pyraf (or use fitscopy with the FITSIO C or Fortran libraries).

 	vocl> imcopy input.fit[center x - radius:center x + radius,center y - radius:center y + radius] output_crop.fit

 	For example, a 600x600px image, center at (300,300) and radius of 130: vocl> imcopy frame.0.000Gyr.fit[170:430,170:430] 0.000Gyr_crop.fit

 	Open up the cropped image in DS9 or Gimp, etc., to make sure it cropped right.
 The final image should be a square.
 If you open it up in DS9, check the header information under "File > Display Fits Header..." to find the dimensions.

 	***NOTE*** Note that this script works if you have output like that of get_center.py (see above step - Find Center).
 Use misc/auto_crop_fits.py.

 4) Convert the cropped FITS file to text:

 	You'll be using wtextimage, which is in: dataio > wtextimage

 	You can a) Edit the wtextimage parameter file once for all files, and use the package as: > wtext input.fit output.txt OR b) Edit the wtextimage parameter file for every text file you make, and call the package as: > wtext

 	To edit the parameter file:

 	vocl> epar wtext

 	Replace the following lines with the appropriate text: input=		[blank] OR input.fit
 		output= 	[blank] OR output_crop.txt
 		(header= 				 no)
 		(pixels= 				yes)
 		(maxline= 				 10)

 	***NOTE: [PUT THIS IN THE FIRST INSTANCE OF EPAR USE] If you're having trouble editing with epar from the cl> or vocl> prompt in IRAF (especially if it seems that, instead of deleting or overwriting a line, you get a lot of "~"'s, or a line isn't being totally overwritten), do the following:

 		i) Use the up/down arrow keys until the cursor rests on the line you want to edit. ii) Use the "Delete" button until the previous file name or preference has been completely overwritten by "~"'s.
 (Location--in the group of keys around the home/page up/page down keys on the keyboard--NOT the "Backspace" button.
 For Mac keyboards--both are labeled "delete"). iii) Use the up/down arrows to leave the field, then go back & type in your new file name/preference. iv) Repeat until all your fields are edited.
 Type :q to save & quit, or :go to save and execute wtext.

 		***NOTE*** You will not have this problem in Pyraf, as the epar function opens up a GUI window to edit the parameters of any module.

 	Open up output_crop.txt, and if it's there, delete the blank row at the top and save the text file.
 If you have header=no set, this should not be a problem.

 	***NOTE*** You can automate this process with an IRAF OR a Pyraf script.
 IRAF scripts are harder to work with than Pyraf, so the latter is recommended.

 	!!!!
 Currently using misc/fit2txt_all.cl instead of a python script.

 --> To run the Pitch Angle code, cd over to it's directory after copying output_crop.txt to the code folder.